 A gateway-to-gateway VPN can be constructed between branch offices (or homes) and the main office, if desired, such that all the PCs in the remote office have full access to the corporate LAN.
-However, Mitel advises that only non-voice traffic be routed across the VPN; voice traffic between sets and the MBG should traverse the Internet whenever possible.
-Routing real-time voice protocols across a VPN can result in degraded service.
+However, this VPN traffic does not pass through the MiVoice Border Gateway.